 Define Search Intent

-Why is it important for your ecommerce SEO?
+Why is it important for your ecommerce SEO strategy?
 Google strives to provide users with the most relevant content that matches their intent.
 So if the content on your site doesn’t align with what people expect to see, you won’t be able to rank well in search engine results pages.

-Your best bet is to focus primarily on keywords with a commercial intent.
-This way, you can zero in on those most likely to buy.
+Your best bet is to focus primarily on long-tail keywords with a commercial intent.
+This way, you can zero in on those searches that are most likely to result in conversions.

 Choose the Right Keywords for Your Ecommerce Website